C-ZHANG0804/C-ZHANG0804/README.md

 - 👋 Hi, I’m @C-ZHANG0804
 - 👀 I’m interested in data science and machine learning.
-- 🌱 I’m currently learning data science and machine learning.
+- 🌱 I’m already MSc in finance, and keep on learning data science and machine learning.
 - 💞️ I’m looking to collaborate on project of how to make a robot brain in the future.
 - 📫 How to reach me chongzhang0804@outlook.com